CraftAcademyLabs/craft_con/README.md

 Please note:
 **All decisions made by teammembers during the workshops will be implemented.
 Decide with care** (exception is when faraz or thomas lays a veto for financial/resource/leagal reasons)

+Please raise PRs with your ideas, all team members need to review and approve the PRs before merge.